-Examination of Alternative 2 shows that, as intended, the upgraded detention basins lower the probability at which damages will start to occur.
-The expected probability of damage exceeding 0 drops from 3% to slightly over 1.5%.
+Examination of Alternative 2 shows that, as intended, the upgraded detention basins lower the probability at which damage will start to occur.
+The expected probability of damage exceeding 0 drops from 3 percent to slightly over 1.5 percent.
 However, once damage occurs, it is catastrophic.
 This is because a storm large enough to overwhelm the detention capacity of the basins would cause major damage to an unprotected subway system.
 Furthermore, construction and operation costs must be added to the catastrophic costs to yield the total cost of dealing with flooding.
-This means that there is a 100% chance that total costs exceed 10 ME, and there is a 1% chance that total costs will exceed 100 ME.
-The expected damages are reduced from 5 to 3 ME, but the expected total costs increase from 8.6 to 18 ME.
+This means that there is a 100 percent chance that total costs will exceed €10m, and there is a 1 percent chance that total costs will exceed €100m.
+The expected damage is reduced from €5m to €3m, but the expected total costs increase from €8.6 to 18m.
 The plot clearly shows that the primary role of the detention basins is to prevent rather than limit damage.
-From a risk-analytic perspective, we can identify this as a measure that affects primarily the probability of an event.
+From a risk-analytic perspective, we can identify this as a measure that primarily affects the probability of an event.
 If risk is defined simply as avoiding adverse consequences at all costs, this alternative would not be considered acceptable.
-However, it is clear from the graph that the basins do have a significant effect on the likelihood of incurring damages.
-If a decision-maker is unconcerned with potential damages below a certain level of likelihood, this type of alternative may be appropriate.
+However, it is clear from the graph that the basins do have a significant effect on the likelihood of damage being incurred.
+If a decision maker is unconcerned with potential damage below a certain level of likelihood, this type of alternative may be appropriate.

-Finally, the combined alternative captures some of the desirable elements of the single approach, albeit at the cost of including some of the drawbacks as well.
-Damages are limited by the floodgate and their likelihood is reduced by the detention basins.
+Finally, the combined alternative captures some of the desirable elements of the single approach, albeit at the cost of also including some of the drawbacks.
+Damage is limited by the floodgate and its likelihood is reduced by the detention basins.
 In addition, the uncertainty surrounding the losses is decreased.
-The expected damages are reduced to 1.2 ME, with a very low probability that the damages will exceed 100 ME.
-The expected total costs are approximately 16 ME
+The expected damage is reduced to $\notin 1.2m$, with a very low probability that the damage will exceed $\notin 100m$.
+The expected total cost is approximately $\notin 16m$.